Profile information

 Description

-Hello and welcome! ようこそ!Lasqueti Island (also known as ‘Xweh et tay’ - yew tree) is part of the traditional territory of the Tla’amin First Nation.
+Hello and welcome! ようこそ!Lasqueti Island (also known as ‘Xweh et tay’ - yew tree) is part of the traditional territory of several Coast Salish First Nations.
 We are committed to living respectfully and creatively within this ecosystem.
-Carson, Adrian and Kaia are working on a fairly new homestead in a maple grove.
-Our (vague but exciting) goal is to create a whimsical habitat and thriving farmyard of food production, community and art.
-At this point we are grow food on a subsistence basis.
+Carson, Adrian, and Kaia are in their 30s and working on a fairly new (<6 years) homestead in a maple grove.
+Our general goal is to create a whimsical habitat and thriving farmyard of food production, community and art.
+At this point we grow food on a subsistence basis but would eventually like to have a market garden.

 Types of help and learning opportunities